 I choose to maximize the capacity of my VW.
 Click the submenu items to for more details.
 Here’s a summary:

 TorkLift EcoHitch – (3/25/17) – I’ve always been one to put my car to work.
 I refuse to buy a pickup truck.
 I have a small utility trailer that gets a lot of use; plus, I have a cargo tray that plugs into a hitch receiver.
 It’s great for carrying dirty items that I don’t want inside the car.
 It’s nice to be able to run stuff to the dump or carry bicycles outside of the car without resorting to noisy roof racks.
+I also have small enclosed cargo trailer for when I need larger cargo kept dry.
 See this entry for details.

 Carry-On 3.5x5LSHS – (6/1/15) – I like small trailers and opted for a 3.5×5-foot trailer with 16-inch tall mesh sides.
 My wife immediately called it a “baby trailer.”
 It’s great for taking stuff to the dump or transporting dirty items that I don’t want inside my car.
 It’s like having a part-time pickup truck that gets 30+ mpg.
 It’s a good trailer right off the lot, but I made substantial modifications to make the trailer even better.
 See this page for details.

 Homesteader Fury 4×6 – (2/10/18) – I had often been on the fence when choosing between a 4×6 and a 5×8.
 A 5×8 is obviously heavier and has more of an aero-killing wall behind the car.
 My decision became easier when I saw this silver 4×6 with a “For Sale” sign during a leisurely Saturday morning highway drive.
 It was only a year old, lightly used, and even had a layer of carpet on the floor.
 So I bought it and towed it home after finding a 2-inch ball.
 See this page for details.